yatsukhnenko/node-redis-array/README.md

 # node-redis-array

-Basic implementation of RedisArray for nodejs compatible with [phpredis](https://github.com/phpredis/phpredis/blob/master/arrays.markdown)
+Basic implementation of RedisArray for NodeJS to be compatible with [phpredis](https://github.com/phpredis/phpredis/blob/master/arrays.markdown)

 Install with: `npm install redis-array`